nasserhabitat/nasser-books/README.md

    - [🖼️ Cover](books/numbers-as-Legislation/en/cover-en.png)
    - [📝 Plain Text on Archive.org](https://archive.org/details/20251111_20251111_2029)

-19.	**From letter to consciousness The human journey in the mirror of the Qur'an Between the soul, the spirit, and the statement - a symbolic reading of the jurisprudence of the Quranic language**
+19. Book 19 **From letter to consciousness The human journey in the mirror of the Qur'an Between the soul, the spirit, and the statement - a symbolic reading of the jurisprudence of the Quranic language**
    - [📄 Download DOCX](https://drive.google.com/uc?export=download&id=13kWSwu6hqkQu_4LrWectTQeDQBZZDi1K)
    - [📖 Download PDF (direct)](books/from-the-letter-to-consciousness/en/content.pdf)
    - [📖 Download PDF (external)](https://drive.google.com/uc?export=download&id=1u0JS2WHY-qzOGMBmMf9HdmqGT66sipqI)